Environmental Visa Sponsorship Jobs in Michigan

 Which companies sponsor visas for environmental professionals in Michigan?

 Engineering and environmental consulting firms are the most active sponsors in Michigan.
-Companies like WSP USA, Geosyntec Consultants, Arcadis, and Tetra Tech regularly file H-1B petitions for environmental engineers, hydrogeologists, and remediation specialists.
-State agencies and university research centers also hire international candidates, though sponsorship through those channels typically requires existing work authorization or J-1 exchange visitor status.
+Companies like WSP USA, Geosyntec Consultants, Arcadis, and Tetra Tech regularly file H-1B visa petitions for environmental engineers, hydrogeologists, and remediation specialists.
+State agencies and university research centers also hire international candidates, though sponsorship through those channels typically requires existing work authorization or J-1 visa exchange visitor status.

 Which visa types are most common for environmental roles in Michigan?